 AAAD celebrated its 100th anniversary of the school`s existence in 1985 by proclaiming to adhere to the cultural-political program of the communist party and never-ending struggle for progress.
 Such a tendency was maintained even by the following rector Jan Mikula.

 After November 1989 a number of teachers were made redundant and the organization of AAAD departments and study system was changed.
 Under the then-rectors Josef Hlaváček, who took up his position in 1994, Zdeněk Ziegler, Jiří Pelcl, Boris Jirků and the current rector Pavel Liška, the AAAD is acquiring a completely new face.
 Nowadays, the university has joined several important international projects, enriched the educational system in additional fine and applied arts disciplines, and last but not least, focused on publishing books on art and organizing school exhibitions.

-AAAD consists of twenty four studios which are grouped within five departments: architecture, design, fine art, applied arts and graphics.
+AAAD consists of twenty-four studios which are grouped into five departments: architecture, design, fine art, applied arts and graphics.
 The sixth department provides lectures on art history and aesthetics.

 This school offers programs in: